Elite runners win big at 42nd annual Lilac Bloomsday Run

 SPOKANE, Wash. – The 42nd annual Bloomsday Run in Spokane brought big wins for some younger athletes.
 Others made comebacks or defended previous titles.

-McFadden won Bloomsday in 2016.
+McFadden won Bloomsday in 2015.
 She was challenged on Sunday by Chelsea McClammer of Benton City, Washington, who raced her tenth Bloomsday.
-Last year’s winner, Susannah Scaroni, was not able to defend her title this year, according to the Bloomsday website.
+Last year’s winner, Susannah Scaroni (Tekoa), did not participate and hopes to be back at some point in the future.

 PHOTOS: Elite runners win big at 42nd annual Lilac Bloomsday Run